neondatabase/website/content/docs/ai/ai-intro.md

 <a href="ai-vector-search-optimization" description="Optimize pgvector search for better application performance" icon="openai">Optimize pgvector search</a>

-<a href="/docs/ai/ai-scale-with-neon" description="Scale your app with Neon's Autoscaling, Read Replica, and serverless driver features" icon="openai">Neon AI scaling guide</a>
+<a href="/docs/ai/ai-scale-with-neon" description="Scale your AI app with Neon's Autoscaling and Read Replica features" icon="openai">Scale with Neon</a>

 </DetailIconCards>